subash120305/YuvaSaarthi/README.md

 ```
 # 🎓 YuvaSaarthi
-## AI-Powered Educational Assistant for Government of Rajasthan
+## AI-Powered National Educational Assistant for India

-YuvaSaarthi is an intelligent chatbot designed to help students with educational queries, concept explanations, and administrative information for the Department of Technical Education, Government of Rajasthan.
+YuvaSaarthi is an intelligent multilingual chatbot designed to help students across India with educational queries, competitive exam guidance, scholarship information, and concept explanations in all 22 official Indian languages.

 ---